 In the Mode area, select Use single table.

 The id and the name columns automatically appear in the Value table and you can enter the values you want within double quotation marks in the Value column for the two schema values.

 - Double-click tHDFSOutput to open its Component view.

-In the NameNode URI field, enter the NameNode service of your application.
+In the NameNode URI field, enter the NameNode service of